-I have been employed by SoCalGas as the Director of Major Projects since May of 2011.
-In this position, my responsibilities include overseeing the project management and project execution of major capital and expense gas infrastructure projects for SoCalGas and SDG&E.
+I have been employed by SoCalGas as the Director and then Senior Director of Major Projects since May of 2011.
+In these positions my responsibilities include overseeing the project management and project execution of major capital and expense gas infrastructure projects for SoCalGas and SDG&E.